fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * How GADT helps us to go from type level to term level in pattern matching?
   * Are record fields available for GADT?
   * Is it considered a good practice to put constraints in consructors inside GADT declaration?
   * How does deriving instances work for GADT?
-Are there some problems?
+What problems may occur?
 * Data Kinds
   * What is the kind `*`?
 What is the kind `Type`?
   * What is the data type promotion?